nautechsystems/nautilus_trader/docs/4_integrations/0_index.md

 [Interactive Brokers](https://www.interactivebrokers.com) | IB      | Brokerage (multi-venue) | ![status](https://img.shields.io/badge/planning-gray) | [Guide](https://docs.nautilustrader.io/4_integrations/ib.html) |

 ## Implementation goals

+The primary goal of NautilusTrader is to provide a unified trading system for use with a variety of integrations.
+To support the widest range of trading strategies, priority will be given to 'standard' functionality:

+- Requesting historical market data
+- Streaming live market data
+- Reconciling execution state
+- Submitting standard order types with standard execution instructions
+- Modifying existing orders (if possible on an exchange)
+- Canceling orders

 The implementation of each integration aims to meet the following criteria: